caperaven/crs-binding/readme.md

 Tests are written in both unit and puppeteer tests.
 Unit testing are used for core mechanics but DOM features are tested using puppeteer.

+For the puppeteer tests to run you must have an active server running on port 8000.

 ## Getting Started

 One of the easiest ways to get started is to create a sample application where everything is setup for you.